jdi-docs/jdi-light/source/includes/_documentation.md

 Then the "Colors" contains "Blue" radio button
-Then the "Colors" contains "Yellow" disabled radio button Then the "Colors" does not contain "Yellow" enabled radio button Then the "Colors" contains next enabled values:
+Then the "Colors" contains "Yellow" disabled radio button Then the "Colors" does not contain "Yellow" enabled radio button Then the "Colors" contains next enabled values
 	| Red | Green | Blue | Yellow |

 Scenario example for Radiobuttons:

  Given I open "Html5 Page" page
- Then the "Html5 Page.Colors" consists of next values:
+ Then the "Html5 Page.Colors" consists of next values
       | Red | Green | Blue | Yellow |
+ When I highlight "Colors"
  When I Select "Blue" field from "Html5 Page.Colors" Then the "Html5 Page.Colors" text equals to "Blue"